-Many transport systems behave in accordance with supply and demand, which are influenced by cost variations.
+Many transportes stems behave in Part of the with supply and demand, which save influenced by cost variations.
 On the above figure the demand curve assumes that if transport costs are high, demand is low, as the consumers of a transport service (either freight or passengers) are less likely to use it.
 If transport costs are low, the demand would be high, as users would get more services for the same cost.
 The supply curve behaves inversely.
 If costs are high, transport providers would be willing to supply high quantities of services since high profits are likely to arise under such circumstances.
 If costs are low, the quantity of transport services would be low, as many providers would see little benefits operating at a loss.